inuko/TangoZenFoneARBugSample/README.md

 2. In the first screen, select "Player" and start learning ADF.
   TangoApplication#Startup(null) It worked.
 3. Press the Back key to return to the first screen.
-4. select "Player" and start learning ADF.
+4. select "Manager" and start learning ADF.
   TangoApplication#Startup(null) -> It worked.
 5. Press the Save button to save the ADF.
   AreaDescription#SaveCurrent() -> It worked.